IFAQ

 A: See the heading Storing Tea under Brewing

 A: While all tea is made from the same tree, Camellia Sinensis, there are a number of varieties in this plant family.
-The major varieties are the Chinese plant and Assamica.
+The major varieties are what are known as Sinensis and Assamica.
 In Japan, 108 cultivars have been registered.
 Yabukita is widely used, accounting for 80% of Japanese tea production and probably most of the Sencha you have tasted was Yabukita.
 Yabukita was found in Shizuoka in 1908 by a planter named Suzuki.
 He happened to find this new tea cultivar north of a bamboo bush.
 In Japanese, "bush" is "Yabu" and "north" is "kita", consequently the named "Yabukita".
 The other relatively major tea cultivars in Japan are Yutaka-midori, Sayama-kaori, and Kanaya-midori.
 These are registered cultivars and sometimes the name is used for the product itself.
 Each cultivar produces a leaf with a different shape, color, and flavor.
 Yabukita has been popular because it has very good flavor and is resistant to diseases.

 A: Tencha is the raw material of Matcha.
 Tencha is grown in the shade for about a month before harvest.
 The shading reduces photosynthesis resulting in leaves with a high level of chlorophyll, responsible for Matcha's deep green color, and L-Theanine, the amino acid responsible for its sweet full-bodied flavor.
-To produce Matcha only the top youngest leaves are used.
+To produce Matcha only the top-most, youngest leaves are used.
 Once picked, the leaves are steamed, dried, and cut.
 Unlike Sencha or Gyokuro, Tencha is not rolled or kneaded because it is made for grinding into Matcha powder.
 Dried leaves are refined to remove the stems and veins leaving only the meat of the leaves.
 The leaves are ground into Matcha powder using a granite wheel.

 Tencha is considered to be the highest grade of Japanese green tea and is somewhat expensive due to its intensive labor process.
 It all seems worthwhile when we see the resilient green color and taste the sweet flavor of Matcha.